-Our demonstration gardens provides a special setting for educating Thurston County residents and the region about landscape management practices that reduce impacts on land and water resources.
-To achieve this earth-friendly goal, Thurston County WSU Master Gardeners emphasize:
+The gardens provide a special setting used for educating the community on best landscape management practices.
+Especially those that reduce impacts on land and water resources.
+To achieve this earth-friendly goal, Thurston County WSU Master Gardeners and Master Recycler Composter volunteers emphasize:

 - Selection of plant material that is disease resistant and insect tolerant